apeeqq/apache-fileserver/README.md

 # apache-fileserver
-You can make your own fileserver to private network with this project.
+You can make your own fileserver inside private network with this project

 ![projects init.sls file](init-sls-cmd-wait.png)